Small Groups Reaching Out to the Community

 Learn to share personal testimonies

-- Before you met Christ
+- before you met Christ

-- Your experience of salvation; coming to Christ
+- your experience of salvation; coming to Christ

-- What changed in your life after coming to Christ
+- what changed in your life after coming to Christ

 Practical ideas for small-group evangelism